LL-Pengfei/CS1010-AY1819S1-Personal/docs/05-first-c.md

 }
 ```

 Remember that a C program consists of a bunch of functions, calling each other.
 The most important function is called `main`, and it is the _entry point_ to the program.
 It is where the operating system will begin to execute the program.
-So every program must define exactly one function called `main`.
+Every program must define _exactly one function_ called `main`.

 ```C
 int main()